 Each flower is composed of four elongated petals and may range in color from pale to deep yellow.

 The flowers are followed by bright green foliage that turns shades of yellow or purple in the fall.

 As a garden designer, I am often asked this question.
 The answer usually lies in when the shrub was pruned.
-Since forsythias produce their buds on the prior year’s growth, it’s imperative to prune them right after they flower.
-Otherwise, you risk cutting off the majority of next year’s blooms.
+Since forsythias produce their buds on the prior year’s growth, it’s crucial to prune them right after they flower.
+Otherwise, you risk cutting off next year’s blooms.

 Less frequently, prolonged periods of unusually cold weather can negatively affect flowering for the coming season.

 If you prune forsythia too late, you’ll cut off next year’s blooms

 Forsythias are fast-growing.
 When left untended, they easily become leggy.
 Don’t hesitate to be aggressive when pruning.
 (I hack mine back by a third every spring right after flowering.)
 The shrubs will quickly bounce back and push out new growth the following year.